 Role of Livestream Shopping in Marketing?

-Livestreaming has changed how retailers and marketers speak to online audiences, so it is great to see how they will likely benefit brands.
+Livestreaming has changed how retailers and marketers speak to online audiences, so seeing how they will likely benefit brands is great.

 1. Instant Connection